Locating and Accessing Documents

 If you do not plan to use subgrants, the Subgrant Inquiries are not required.

 If your program does not have a PAI program for a Native American or migrant service area, or if your program was granted a waiver of the PAI requirement, simply respond to PAI questions in the RFP by stating "Our program does not have a PAI program for this service area," or state that "The program has received a PAI waiver from LSC."
-Enter zeros or "none" for the forms that pertain to the PAI program.
+Enter zeros or "none" for the forms that have to do with the PAI program.

 Our organization is applying for more than one service area.
 When I accessed the Applicant Organizational Overview form for our second service area, the form was already complete.
 Where did that information come from?